Need a Boston Tourist Accident Lawyer? Boston is a very popular destination for tourists. Each year millions of tourists come Read More…

 - Failure-To-Yield Accidents

-- Work-Related Car Accidents – Car accidents that happen on-the-job involve both workers compensation and negligence claims.
+- Work-Related Car Accidents – Car accidents that happen on-the-job potentially give rise to both workers compensation and negligence claims.
 That means two claims arise from the same work accident.

 - Motorcycle Accidents – Motorcycle accidents can cause very serious injuries given how exposed motorcyclists are.

 - Truck Accidents – Due to their size, trucks cause very serious injuries when they are negligently operated.
 Sadly, these accidents frequently cause fatalities.

 - MBTA Car Accidents – These accidents are common given the high number of MBTA vehicles on the road.